izi-on/mini-c-compiler/README.md

 ## Score
 2/3 (66.6%) of the mark will be determined by the scoreboard tests and 1/3 (33.3%) will be determined by the hidden tests.
-You will get 1 point for each passing test, and -1 for each failing test if the test is binary (i.e. tests whether the input progam is valid or invalid).
+You will get 1 point for each passing tests, and -1 for each failing tests if the tests is binary (i.e. tests whether the input progam is valid or invalid).
 Then, the mark is calculated by dividing the number of points achieved by the number of tests.
 The hidden tests are marked independently of the visible ones.